 Pench National Park, Madhya Pradesh

 The inspiration for Rudyard Kipling’s Jungle Book, thousands of visitors flock to Pench National Park to see many of the story’s characters, including Baloo (Sloth Bear), Shere Khan (Royal Bengal Tiger), Akela (The Indian Wolf) and Raksha (the female Wolf).
-The park is also home to barking deer, four-horned antelopes, Indian leopards, striped hyenas and a wide range of native birds.
+One of the most iconic best National Parks in India, it is also home to barking deer, four-horned antelopes, Indian leopards, striped hyenas and a wide range of native birds.

 Kanha National Park, Madhya Pradesh